matn7/CS-Notes/src/main/java/persistence/MYSQL.md

     - This is a complex, structured document containing properties and values.
 - Storage for JSON data type is similar to BLOB or TEXT data types.
 - MySQL will convert the JSON to an internal format for optimized storage and searching:
-    - Some formatting may be lost and ordering of properties may change.
+    - Some formatting may lost and ordering of properties may change.
 - MySQL supports searching for JSON document properties.
-- MySQL allows to update portions of a JSON document.
+- MySQL allows update portions of a JSON document.

 ### Client Protocols

-- TCP/IP - most common.
+- TCP/IP: Most common.
-- SOCKET - Unix/OSX/Linux only.
+- SOCKET: Unix/OSX/Linux only.
-- PIPE - Windows Only.
+- PIPE: Windows Only.
-- MEMORY - Windows Only.
+- MEMORY: Windows Only.

 ### TCP/IP

-- DNS - Domain Name Service - Associates an IP address with a human readable name:
+- DNS - Domain Name Service:
+    - Associates an IP address with a human readable name:
-    - google.com = IP: 216.58.218.110
+        - `google.com = IP: 216.58.218.110`
-- "localhost" 127.0.0.1
+- `localhost` 127.0.0.1
 - A "port" is a logical connection endpoint of an IP Address.
-- Ports ranges from 0 to 65535.
+- Ports range from `0` to `65535`.
-- MySQL by default will connect on port 3306.
+- MySQL by default will connect on port `3306`.

 ### Commands